-The Northfleet lead refinery is 100 per cent. owned by the Group and is located at Gravesend in the United Kingdom.
+The Northfleet lead refinery, operated by Britannia Refined Metals Limited, is 100 per cent. owned by the Group and is located at Gravesend in the United Kingdom.
 It processes lead bullion from the Mount Isa operation to produce refined lead and lead alloys, with an annual capacity of 160,000 tonnes, together with silver metal.